 b.
 HWA membership fees.

-11. Woods Scholarship recipients have a maximum of two calendar years from the announcement to spend the total funds of their Scholarship.
+11. Wood Scholarship recipients have a maximum of two calendar years from the announcement to spend the total funds of their Scholarship.
 Any monies not spent by the expiry of that time period are forfeited.
 Any monies spent within the two year but not claimed with 90 days of the end of the two year period will not be reimbursed.

-13. Woods Scholarship recipients agree to provide bios and photographs to HWA for use in promoting the Scholarships; and recipients will also agree to reasonable requests for interviews regarding the educational experiences provided by the Scholarship.
+13. Wood Scholarship recipients agree to provide bios and photographs to HWA for use in promoting the Scholarships; and recipients will also agree to reasonable requests for interviews regarding the educational experiences provided by the Scholarship.